Optimal transport unlocks end-to-end learning for single-molecule localization: Related Work

-SMLM can deliver high resolution ($\num{10}-\SI{20}{nm}$) in optimised experimental conditions and low phototoxicity at the cost of slow acquisition speed~\citep{lelek2021single}.
-Methods such as SIM~\citep{gustafsson2000surpassing}, SOFI~\citep{dertinger2009fast}, and eSRRF~\citep{laine2023high} trade speed for reduced resolution, while STED~\citep{hell1994breaking} offers faster imaging at the cost of higher phototoxicity.
-MINFLUX~\citep{balzarotti2017nanometer} is a promising novel technique with comparable resolution to SMLM, but suffers from a small field of view and requires ultra-stable microscopes~\citep{scheiderer2024minflux}.
-Therefore, SMLM offers an attractive middle ground for biologists among all super-resolution methods, which explains why enhancing performance for high-density setups is of major interest~\citep{lelek2021single}.
+SMLM can deliver high resolution ($\num{10}-\SI{20}{nm}$) in optimized conditions and low phototoxicity at the cost of slow acquisition speed~\citep{lelek2021single}.
+SIM~\citep{gustafsson2000surpassing}, SOFI~\citep{dertinger2009fast}, and eSRRF~\citep{laine2023high} trade speed for resolution, while STED~\citep{hell1994breaking} offers faster imaging but higher phototoxicity.
+MINFLUX~\citep{balzarotti2017nanometer} provides SMLM-level resolution but lacks a large field of view and requires ultra-stable hardware~\citep{scheiderer2024minflux}.
+SMLM thus remains an attractive middle ground, making high-density performance a major research focus~\citep{lelek2021single}.

-Deep-learning methods have been widely applied to fluorescence microscopy~\citep{nehme2018deep,ouyang2018deep,boyd2018deeploco,cachia2023fluorescence,li2023spatial,mentagui2024physics,fei2025scalable}.
-Among these, DeepLoco~\citep{boyd2018deeploco} introduces a set formulation like ours with a loss function based on maximum mean discrepancy~\citep{gretton2012kernel}.
-DECODE~\citep{speiser2021deep} combines pixel-wise detection and Gaussian-mixture localization losses, and at the time of writing is ranked first on the EPFL SMLM challenge~\citep{sage2019super}, a popular benchmark for SMLM tools.
-More recently, LiteLoc~\citep{fei2025scalable} has slightly improved on DECODE's architecture with additional technical refinements.
-We use those last two methods for comparison in our benchmarks.
+Deep-learning methods are widely used in fluorescence microscopy~\citep{nehme2018deep,ouyang2018deep,boyd2018deeploco,cachia2023fluorescence,li2023spatial,mentagui2024physics,fei2025scalable}.
+Among these, DeepLoco~\citep{boyd2018deeploco} uses a set formulation with a loss function based on maximum mean discrepancy~\citep{gretton2012kernel}.
+DECODE~\citep{speiser2021deep} combines pixel-wise detection and Gaussian-mixture localization losses, currently leading the EPFL SMLM challenge~\citep{sage2019super}.
+More recently, LiteLoc~\citep{fei2025scalable} refined DECODE's architecture for improved performance.
+We use both DECODE and LiteLoc as baselines in our benchmarks.

 \vsp \paragraph{Optimal transport for set matching.} Optimal transport~\citep{peyre2019computational,villani2021topics} has become a popular tool for set matching by deep learning.
 Recent works in object detection~\citep{carion2020end,zhu2020deformable,zhang2022dino,li2022dn} have demonstrated success in predicting sets of variable and unknown size using bipartite matching loss functions, while other modern works have employed entropic regularization~\citep{cuturi2013sinkhorn} to achieve fully differentiable pipelines~\citep{zareapoor2024fractional}.
 By framing SMLM as a set matching problem, we draw a direct connection to this line of work --- substituting objects for fluorophores --- enabling the design of an end-to-end training procedure.